TadaSanar/ZoMBI-Hop-LineBO/README.md

 There are also some other changes compared to the original ZoMBI-Hop.
 Ask Armi for details.

 The code in general would benefit from testing and benchmarking since it has not been tested as well as the Line-BO with GPyOpt in the main repository ( https://github.com/TadaSanar/Line-BO ).

+## Other notes

+- RunTimeWarning on line 436 of linebo_fun.py is correct behavior (it occurs whenever P is at a corner of the search space): `linebo_fun.py:436: RuntimeWarning: All-NaN slice encountered; tA = np.nanmax(tAcands, axis = 1, keepdims = True)`
+- Increase the number of Line-BO -related plots by setting `plotting = 'plot_all'` in line 131 of zombihop.py.